Voting Record — Maria Miller MP, Basingstoke (11389)

 Commons14 Feb 2006Health Bill — New Clause 5 — Smoke-free premises: exemptions — consideration Majorityno Rebel

-24 Jan 2006Stopped being a member of the Trade & Industry Committee
+23 Jan 2006Stopped being Member, Trade & Industry Committee

 Commons13 Jul 2005Committees — Administration Committee — Pay for Chairmen of Standing Committees minorityaye Rebel